 How on-demand video visits work

 - Log in to MyChart or register for a MyChart account on your browser or in the My Rush app.
-For the best possible experience, we recommend using the My Rush mobile app.

 - Enter information about your condition and complete the check-in process.

 - Within 20 minutes, you'll be notified that a provider is ready to connect.

 - Join the video chat on your smartphone or tablet with the My Rush app, or on your desktop computer with MyChart.

 Video visits are available to adults and to children older than 3 months, whether or not they have seen a Rush provider in the past.
 Video visits are available to children of all ages for cough, cold/flu and concern for novel coronavirus.

 For more information, take a look through the questions below.
 If you have questions or concerns about on-demand video visits that are not addressed here, please contact (312) 563-0372.

 - If you're using your browser, try connecting on the My Rush app on your phone instead.
 Using the app ensures the best possible experience with video visits.

 - Make sure you're connected to secure WiFi with a strong signal.

 - Verify that your app, phone and/or browser are all updated to the most recent version.
 You can check that the My Rush app is up to date by visiting the App Store or Google Play.